Skip to content

 • PII in GA4 violates Google's Terms of Service and can result in permanent property deletion.

-• URL parameters are the #1 source of PII leaks — GA4 automatically collects the full page URL with every page_view.
+• URL parameters are the most common source of PII leaks — GA4 automatically collects the full page URL with every page_view.

 • Never use email addresses as User-IDs — use opaque, non-reversible identifiers.